unixneo/discourse-send-sms-for-review/README.md

-### ✅ `README.md` (Redacted)
+### ✅ `README.md`

 # discourse-send-sms-for-review

-A Discourse plugin that sends an SMS via the OpenPhone API when a new post enters the moderation queue (i.e. flagged for review).
+A Discourse plugin that sends an SMS via the OpenPhone API when a newly created post is immediately placed into the moderation review queue.

+This plugin is intended for low-traffic sites where urgent moderation review is important and SMS alerts should be rare but actionable.

 ---

-## ✅ Features
+## ✅ What It Actually Does

-- Sends SMS alerts only for posts requiring approval (`Reviewable.exists?`)
-- Uses the OpenPhone Messages API (`POST /v1/messages`)
-- Reads configuration from `/shared/rails-env/.config.yml`
+- Listens for `:post_created` events from Discourse
+- Checks if a `Reviewable` record exists **at the moment the post is created**
+- If so, sends an SMS via OpenPhone with the topic title
-- Logs all actions with UTC timestamps
+- Logs all decisions and actions with ISO 8601 UTC timestamps
-- Fails silently and safely if anything goes wrong
+- Fails silently on all errors (no user interruption)

 ---

+## ⚙️ Requirements

+- A working [OpenPhone](https://www.openphone.com) account with SMS-enabled number(s)
+- A local YAML config at `/etc/rails-env/.config.yml` containing your API key and phone numbers
+- That config file must be **mounted** into the container at `/shared/rails-env/.config.yml`

+---

-## 📦 Installation
+## 🛠️ Installation

-1. Clone the plugin into your Discourse container:
+1. Clone the plugin into your Discourse instance:

 ```bash
 cd /var/discourse
 git clone https://github.com/unixneo/discourse-send-sms-for-review.git plugins/discourse-send-sms-for-review
 ````

-2. Edit your `containers/app.yml`:
+2. Edit `containers/app.yml`:

 Under `hooks.after_code`, add: